Loading organizations...

 Key people at Infinita VC.

-Infinita VC was founded by Niklas Anzinger (Founder & General Partner).
+Infinita VC was founded in 2022 by Niklas Anzinger (Founder & General Partner).

 Key people at Infinita VC.

-Infinita VC was founded by Niklas Anzinger (Founder & General Partner).
+Infinita VC was founded in 2022 by Niklas Anzinger (Founder & General Partner).

 Infinita VC is a venture capital firm that supports founders tackling regulatory hurdles in high-impact areas like longevity biotech, web3, and urban logistics by leveraging startup cities, network states, and legal engineering.[4]
 It operates as the first VC based in a modern charter city, such as Próspera ZEDE in Roatán, focusing on accelerating innovation through reduced red tape, mentorship programs, and demo days for early-stage startups.[2][4]
 Infinita backs companies like Minicircle (reversible gene therapy for longevity), KillB (legal rails for web3), Aerialoop (urban aerial logistics), and CDEZ (web3-friendly jurisdictions), emphasizing business model innovation to bring therapies to market in months rather than years.[4]
 Its mission aligns with longevity as the "ultimate technology," fostering a network city ecosystem for biotech and computation to extend healthspan and solve societal challenges.[2][4]